 The three main carcinoid syndrome symptoms are flushing, wheezing and diarrhea.
-Here are some suggestions for managing those symptoms:
+Here are some suggestions for managing the main symptoms:

 You should see your healthcare provider if your carcinoid syndrome symptoms get worse.
-If you’re being treated for a neuroendocrine tumor, contact your healthcare provider if you notice changes in your body that resemble your NET symptoms.
-These changes might be unrelated to your NET diagnosis, and the best way to be sure of that is to talk to your healthcare provider.
-You should also contact your healthcare provider if your symptoms or treatment side effects worsen.
+If you’re receiving treatment for a neuroendocrine tumor, let them know if you notice changes in your body that feel like NET symptoms.
+These changes might be unrelated to your NET diagnosis, and the best way to be sure of that is to talk to your provider.
+You should also contact your provider if your symptoms or treatment side effects become worse.

 Carcinoid syndrome symptoms get worse over time if untreated and can become a life-threatening condition called carcinoid crisis.
 Go to the emergency room if:

 Carcinoid syndrome might be a sign you have a neuroendocrine tumor.
 While you’ll have questions about carcinoid syndrome, you’ll probably have more questions about NETs.
-Some questions you might want to ask your healthcare provider include:
+Here are some questions you might want to ask your healthcare provider:

 A note from Cleveland Clinic

-A carcinoid syndrome diagnosis is your body's signal that you might have a rare cancer called neuroendocrine tumor, or NET.
-NETs can be treated.
-Learning you have carcinoid syndrome is your first step toward finding out if you have cancer — and if you do, how that cancer can be treated.
-If you’ve been diagnosed with carcinoid syndrome, ask your healthcare provider about next steps to confirm potential NETs.
+Carcinoid syndrome is a rare condition that happens if you have a neuroendocrine tumor or NET.
+In most cases, people with carcinoid syndrome already know they have an NET.
+Other times, a carcinoid syndrome diagnosis is how people learn they have a neuroendocrine tumor.
+You can get treatment for NETs.
+Learning you have carcinoid syndrome is your first step toward finding out if you have cancer and if you do, how to treat it.
+If you have a carcinoid syndrome diagnosis, ask your healthcare provider about next steps to confirm potential NETs.